Witnessing non-objectivity in the framework of strong quantum Darwinism: Introduction

-The importance of (non) objectivity for a physical system can be appreciated by considering incoherent systems.
-We typically understand incoherent systems to be classical, and indeed, this emergence is explained by decoherence theory\citep{Schlosshauer2014}.
-However, decoherence theory does not resolve the quantum-to-classical transition, and the lack of quantum coherence is not sufficient for objectivity.
+The importance of the concept of (non) objectivity for a physical system can be appreciated by considering incoherent systems.
+We typically understand incoherent systems to be classical as explained by decoherence theory \citep{Schlosshauer2014}.
+However, decoherence theory does not resolve the quantum-to-classical transition as the lack of quantum coherence is not sufficient for objectivity.
 For example, a multipartite maximally mixed state is considered non-objective, as there is no information\textemdash neither quantum nor classical\textemdash shared between the systems.
-This leads to the concept of \emph{classical non-objectivity}, which is particularly important for systems operating at the quantum-classical boundary.
-Those systems can be incoherent yet non-objective, and this classical non-objectivity can subsequently lead to advantages for a system operating in such a regime.
+In general, incoherent states do not have perfect correlations and thus are also non-objective.
+This leads to the concept of \emph{classical non-objectivity}, which could be particularly relevant for complex systems operating at the quantum-classical boundary \cite{Arndt2009, OReilly2014}.
+Those systems could be incoherent yet non-objective, and their non-objectivity could lead to particular advantages for a system operating in such a regime.